logzio/logzio-nodejs/README.md

 * **timeout** - the read/write/connection timeout in milliseconds.

 ## Update log
+**0.3.8**
+- Updated listener url
+- Added `sendAndClose()` method which immediately sends the queued messages and clears the global timer
+- Added option to supress error messages

 **0.3.6**
 - Fixed URL for github repository in package.json